No matter how talented you are, how experienced you are, or how much money you’re making, every entrepreneur and blogger has the same problem:

 Trying to fit keywords into your writing is a huge waste of time.
-I’m not a real big fan of SEO, but I’m REALLY not a fan of time wasting.
+I’m not a real big fan of squeezing in excessive keywords for the sake of SEO, but I’m REALLY not a fan of time wasting.

 Here’s the truth.
 Writing for your readers instead of for search engines is going to save you a ton of headaches.
 You will never sound natural if you’re trying to please a search engine spider so you shouldn’t bother trying.
 Sure, you may get a few more visitors stuffing keywords into your content but that does not mean those visitors will convert.
 The quality of your visitors is far more important the quantity of your visitors.
 That is a fact.